SANEKDASH/MMAndConcurrecnyWorkspace/README.md

 Here you can find tasks you can do.
 They are placed in `memory_managemend` and `concurrency` dirs.
 We recomend you to start with mm tasks.

 Completed tasks are stored in coresponding branches.

-For example: you can see the implementation of lock free stack data in branch 'lock_free_stack'.
+For example: you can see the implementation of lock free stack data structure in branch [lock_free_stack](https://github.com/SANEKDASH/MMAndConcurrecnyWorkspace/tree/lock_free_stack).